Bhargav19-root/docs/utm-parameters/overview.md

 ### Parameter Suggestions

-As you create links, LinkUTM suggests previously used parameters:
+As you create links, linkutm suggests previously used parameters:

 - Type to search existing parameters
 - Click to auto-fill